zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 Or, "The Lord is a monk. "" is also an immortal; "the seeker, pursuer, and seeker of the Great Ring Aggregate" is also an immortal... (slightly omitted);
-Dading Yun...(slightly omitted) Dahui Yun...great Liberation Aggregate...『Great
+Dading Yun...(slightly omitted) Dahui Yun...great Liberation Aggregate..."Great
-Liberation Wisdom Seekers, seekers, and seekers who see abundance” are also immortals; “seekers, seekers, and seekers who gather in the dark” are also immortals; “seekers and seekers of destruction of the Great Upside Down” "The Seeker" is also an immortal; the thirsty love of the drawing of the arrow...the unraveling of the accumulation of the sight...the collection of the big slow flag...the calming of the great work...the increase of the great torrent...
+Liberation Wisdom Seekers, seekers, and seekers who see abundance" are also immortals; "seekers, seekers, and seekers who gather in the dark" are also immortals; "seekers and seekers of destruction of the Great Upside Down" "The Seeker" is also an immortal; the thirsty love of the drawing of the arrow...the unraveling of the accumulation of the sight...the collection of the big slow flag...the calming of the great work...the increase of the great torrent...